Homemade Pie Crust contains both butter and shortening to make it tender and flakey. The secrets to a perfect crust are easier than you think.

 Nothing has to be extra super icy cold, not the fat nor the water.
 Cold is good enough.
 And you don't need to add any extra protein like a beaten egg, acid to soften the dough, or booze to reduce the water in the crust as it bakes.
 So for me, I realized all of the "tricks" in many recipes are completely unnecessary.

-The second thing I learned, which took years of trial and error, is to make a fattier dough so I don't work so hard to cut together the flour and fat.
-I've found the best ratio of flour to fat is 1.25 cups of flour to ½ cup of fat.
+The second thing I learned, which took years of trial and error, is to make a fattier dough so I don't work so hard cutting the flour and fat together.
+I've found the best ratio of flour to fat is 1 ¼ cups of flour to ½ cup of fat.

 This recipe and the method I use are really simple and you do not need a food processor, or a special knack to make a delicious flakey crust.